imapex-training/mod_adv_git/README.md

     * *Do NOT name your repos the same thing, this will cause conflict*
 * One partner create a text file of all 50 States in the USA (one per line)
 * The other partner create a text file of all the Presidents of the USA (one per line)
-* Fork each others repos and add the Captials and Vice Presidents respectively
+* Fork each others repos and add the Capitals and Vice Presidents respectively
 * Open Issues and Pull requests to resolve these problems

 [item]: # (/slide)